 The carrying amounts of cash, restricted cash, prepaid expenses, accounts payable, accrued liabilities, deferred revenue, and other liabilities approximate their fair value due to the short-term nature of these instruments.
-Short-term investments, consisting of U.S. Treasury Bills, are adjusted to fair value at each balance sheet date based on quoted prices which are considered level 1 inputs.
+Cash equivalents, consisting of U.S. Treasury Notes or Bills, are adjusted to fair value at each balance sheet date based on quoted prices which are considered level 1 inputs.